Introduction to SharePoint information architecture

 - Policies & Procedures/Tools & Resources/Safety & Security

-The goal of global navigation is to support browsing to content, but since there is limited real estate available for global navigation links, global links generally point to major category navigation pages, sub-links, or a mega menu experience to provide enough "information scent" to help viewers navigate their way to the content they need.
-Because the context for global navigation must be broad, it is challenging to make the labels both comprehensive and useful.
-If you plan to implement global navigation, you will want to test your proposed navigation to make sure that it resonates with users.
+The goal of global navigation is to support browsing to content.
+Since there is limited real estate available for global navigation links, global links generally point to major category navigation pages, sub-links, or a mega menu experience to provide enough information to help viewers find the content they need.
+Because the context for global navigation must be broad, it's challenging to make the labels both comprehensive and useful.
+If you plan to implement global navigation, you'll want to test your proposed navigation to make sure that it resonates with users.

 SharePoint hubs help organize related sites based on project, department, division, region, or concept.
 Hubs make it easier to discover related content such as news and other site activities, apply common navigation, branding, site structure across associated sites and search across all associated sites.
 One of the important planning decisions for hubs is planning the hub navigation.